CancerDataAggregator/CDA-HelpDesk/docs/source/ETL.md

   files: [...]
 }
 ```

-Table 2.
-PDC JSON for a single case record after adding file information.
 The complete list of fields that are used can be found [here](https://docs.google.com/spreadsheets/d/1S4qxo_D-mKF_N7C-m8KV7Wbs-Nzeif_itpMrJwwEPOc/edit?usp=sharing).

 #### Transformation